 The term digital art was conceived in the 1980s when a robotic plotter was developed by Harold Cohen.
 Cohen and most other early innovators were computer engineers and looking at the work below it was purely exploratory and driven by the manipulation of abstract algorithms.

 Andy Warhol experimented with digital art on a Commodore Amiga in 1985.
 In contrast to Cohen, Warhol was able to paint with pixels so he was assuming more control over the outcome.

-The early examples above are both works of art but one is by an engineer and the other a world renowned artist.
+The early examples above are both works of art but one is by an engineer and the other a world-renowned artist.
 How does this make us feel about the individual images?
-Coming to these works blind I appreciate them both equally but with more knowledge about their production I feel differently.
+Coming to these works blind I appreciate them both equally but with more knowledge about their production, I feel differently.
 One artist has created an algorithm that has moved a plotter and the other has manipulated a stylus on the screen.
-The computer is a tool for both that needs the human brain to add creativity.
+A computer is a tool for both that needs the human brain to add creativity.
 An interesting thought that we will return to.

 An area of personal interest is generative art which has its roots in Dada and has several characteristics:

 - Randomness – the art should be different each time the generation script is run.